Nero Wolfe supporting characters: Sally Corbett

-Wolfe and Archie first meet Dol Bonner's assistant Sally Corbett (aka Sally Colt) in the first chapter of "Too Many Detectives", when they are summoned to Albany for questioning about wiretapping activities.
+Wolfe and Archie first meet Dol Bonner's assistant Sally Corbett (also known as Sally Colt) in the first chapter of "Too Many Detectives", when they are summoned to Albany for questioning about wiretapping activities.
 Archie starts his report by stating, "I am against female detectives on principle."
 Still Sally Colt, she is again called on to help out in If Death Ever Slept.
 In Plot It Yourself, it is a Sally Corbett, not Colt, who helps out on Wolfe's case: "Sally Corbett was one of the two women who, a couple of years back, had made me feel that there might be some flaw in my attitude toward female dicks," Archie writes.
 Sally Colt/Corbett makes a final appearance in The Mother Hunt, in which Archie again remarks that Sally and Dol had made him change his attitude about female detectives.

-Sally Corbett is played by Manon von Gerkan in Motherhunt, part of the second season of the A&E original series A Nero Wolfe Mystery (2001–2002).
+Sally Corbett is played by Manon von Gerkan in "Motherhunt", part of the second season of the A&E original series Nero Wolfe (2001–2002).